 Lately, as I’ve been doing some work on SoleHealing, I’ve been thinking a lot about expansion and contraction in the context of the SolePath body of work.
 It is both deeply personal and fascinating to me.
 What I’ve been pondering is reflective of this very special time of year.

 Today, in the northern hemisphere we are coming upon the most yang point of the year, summer solstice.
-It does not mean only yang, it is the longest day the most expansive aspect where yang energy reaches the hinge point; the pivot to begin contraction of yang up until winter solstice.
-Where it transforms into the longest night or point of most yin, the point of most yang contraction (not collapse) where there is a pause and the energy pivots again.
+It does not mean only yang, it is the longest day the most expansive aspect where yang energy reaches the hinge point; the pivot to begin contraction of yang, up until the winter solstice.
+Where at the winter solstice, it transforms into the longest night or point of most yin, the point of most yang contraction (not collapse) where there is a pause and the energy pivots again.

 This is the natural rhythm of yin and yang in expansion.
 Think of natural rhythm like stretching and relaxing.
 An aspect of movement with a natural resting place.
 This rhythm generates our seasons which so lovingly lead us through our lives embraced by the movement patterns, rotation and tilt of our lovely planet as she travels around the sun.

 I recently read an interesting article written by Ethan Siegel a Ph.D.
 Astrophysicist in Forbes magazine that was written a few years ago.
 In the article, “This is how the sun moves through the sky throughout the year”, he shares some great insights.